 In an effort to make NDIS service agreements more professional and user-friendly, we have drafted this template in plain English and in a table format, to help both NDIS participants and NDIS providers to understand and to agree terms efficiently.
 The template is available in both Word and PDF.

-This 15-page template is designed to help you comply with the NDIS Terms of Business for Registered Providers, the NDIS Price Guide 2020-21 (valid from 1 July 2020), and the NDIS Act and Rules (including rules relating to quality and safety).
+This 16-page template is designed to help you respond to the NDIS Pricing Arrangements and Price Limits 2023-24 (valid from 1 July 2023), the NDIS Practice Standards and Quality Indicators, and the NDIS Act and Rules.
 The template sets out:

 - what the document is;